dwyl/learn-flutter/README.md

 > ```

 > Both are imported and included in the asset bundle.
-> One is considered the **main asset** and the other
+> One is considered the **main asset**
-> a **variant**.
+> and the other a **variant**.
 > This behavior is useful for images of different resolutions.

-There are two ways of accessing the loaded access.
+There are two ways of accessing the loaded assets.
 Each `Flutter` app has a `RootBundle` for easy access to the main asset bundle.
 You can import directly
 using the `rootBundle` global static.

 However, inside a widget context, it's recommended to obtain the asset bundle for the widget `BuildContext` using the [`DefaultAssetBundle`](https://api.flutter.dev/flutter/widgets/DefaultAssetBundle-class.html).
 This approach allows the parent widget to substitute a different asset bundle at runtime, which is useful for localization or testing purposes.

 Here's a code example for the `rootBundle` approach: